Efficient approximations of matrix multiplication using truncated decompositions: Conclusion

 \section{Conclusion}

-A general approach to approximate multiplication that is suited for large dense matrices in practice, was presented using truncated decompositions and a first order multiplication of the components.
+A general approach to approximate multiplication that is suited for large dense matrices in practice, was presented using truncated decompositions and a first-order multiplication of the components.
 A few relevant decompositions of matrices suited for this objective were introduced.
-Efficient a priori evaluations for determining the suitability of a decomposition for the given matrices, as well as its relative errors in the multiplication, using the truncation errors in the decompositions were suggested.
-Theoretical results for posterior estimation of relative error in the multiplication were also presented for use in algorithms.
+Efficient a priori evaluations for determining the suitability of a decomposition for the given matrices, as well as its relative errors in the multiplication, using the truncation errors in the decompositions was suggested.
+Theoretical results for estimation of relative error in the multiplication were presented in the analysis section.
 The presented numerical results demonstrate the utility of this approach even for reasonably low tolerances in relative error $\sim$ 1\%.
-In addition to the shown arithmetic efficiency of the proposed algorithms, the demonstrated run-time gains over the naive exact multiplication highlight the larger gains possible in optimized practical implementations.
+We began by showing the gains in arithmetic efficiency of the proposed method over the naive exact multiplication for a given tolerance in relative error.
+Then we demonstrated gains in the run-times compared to a naive exact multiplication, and also the increase in speed and efficiency of end-to-end Large-Language-Model (LLM) operations, thus highlighting the large gains in practice.